-The connection established by Proposition 5 seems important, because many earlier papers have derived their results based on some idea of expectations that are self-fulfilling, and this idea is still used to make predictions in models of network effects.
+The connection established by Proposition 4 seems important, because most of the prior literature about network effects has derived results based on some idea of expectations that are self-fulfilling, and this idea is still used to make predictions in models of network effects.
 Establishing that there is an underlying inter-agent adoption game which has a Bayes-Nash equilibrium that leads to identical outcomes may make this usage more robust.
 Clearly, in every game of incomplete information, if an "expectation" of an agent comprises a vector of strategies for all other agents, then each vector of Bayes-Nash equilibrium strategies is (trivially) a fulfilled expectations equilibrium.
-What makes the proposition more interesting is that a scalar-valued expectation that is intuitively natural (how likely are my neighbors to adopt this product), that the agent only needs to make locally, and that has a natural connection to realized demand, is sufficient to establish the correspondence.
+What makes the proposition more interesting is that a scalar-valued expectation that is intuitively natural (how likely are my neighbors to adopt this product), which the agent only needs to make locally, and that has a natural connection to realized demand, is sufficient to establish the correspondence.

-Together, Propositions 4 and 5 indicate that the rational expectations equilibrium corresponding to the unique coalition-proof Bayes-Nash equilibrium is the one that maximizes expected adoption.
+Together, Propositions 3 and 4 indicate that the fulfilled expectations equilibrium corresponding to the unique coalition-proof Bayes-Nash equilibrium is the one that maximizes expected adoption.
 This is the equilibrium customarily chosen in models of demand with network effects that are based on "fulfilled expectations" (for instance, in Katz and Shapiro, 1985, Economides and Himmelberg, 1995; also see Economides, 1996).
-An argument provided for the stability of this equilibrium is typically based on tattonement, rather than it being an equilibrium of an underlying adoption game.
-For pure network goods, the non-adoption equilibrium is stable under the former procedure, but not under the refinement of Proposition 4.
+An argument provided for the stability of this equilibrium is typically based on tatonnement, rather than it being an equilibrium of an underlying adoption game.
+For pure network goods, the non-adoption equilibrium is stable under the former procedure, but not under the refinement of Proposition 3.